3M1RY33T/GeolocationDbMSSQL/README.md

 - States
 - Cities

-All tables include Latitude and Longitude values for computing the columns' map pointing at its location on your project.
+All tables include Latitude and Longitude values for creating and computing the map to point at its location.

 ### Each **subregion** has a FK for *regions*, **country** has FK's for *regions* and *subregions*, **state** for *countries*, and **cities** for *states* and *countries*.